ssmirr/appdev-chapters/date.md

 ## tuesday?

-Returns `true` if the date is a Monday.
+Returns `true` if the date is a Tuesday.

 ## wednesday?

-Returns `true` if the date is a Monday.
+Returns `true` if the date is a Wednesday.

 ## thursday?

-Returns `true` if the date is a Monday.
+Returns `true` if the date is a Thursday.

 ## friday?

-Returns `true` if the date is a Monday.
+Returns `true` if the date is a Friday.

 ## saturday?

-Returns `true` if the date is a Monday.
+Returns `true` if the date is a Saturday.

 ## sunday?

-Returns `true` if the date is a Monday.
+Returns `true` if the date is a Sunday.

 ## wday?